AdrenalineAI/Adrenaline/doc/README.md

-OpenBlock Core
+ADRENALINE Core
 =============

 Setup
 ---------------------
-OpenBlock Core is the original OpenBlock client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of OpenBlock transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+ADRENALINE Core is the original ADRENALINE client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of ADRENALINE transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download OpenBlock Core, visit [viacoin.org](https://openblock.org).
+To download ADRENALINE Core, visit [viacoin.org](https://adrenaline.org).

 Running
 ---------------------
-The following are some helpful notes on how to run OpenBlock on your native platform.
+The following are some helpful notes on how to run ADRENALINE on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/openblock-qt` (GUI) or
+- `bin/adrenaline-qt` (GUI) or
-- `bin/openblockd` (headless)
+- `bin/adrenalined` (headless)

 ### Windows

-Unpack the files into a directory, and then run openblock-qt.exe.
+Unpack the files into a directory, and then run adrenaline-qt.exe.

 ### OS X

-Drag OpenBlock-Core to your applications folder, and then run OpenBlock-Core.
+Drag ADRENALINE-Core to your applications folder, and then run ADRENALINE-Core.

 ### Need Help?

-* See the documentation at the [OpenBlock Wiki](https://openblock.info/) for help and more information.
+* See the documentation at the [ADRENALINE Wiki](https://adrenaline.info/) for help and more information.
-* Ask for help on [#openblock](http://webchat.freenode.net?channels=openblock) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=openblock).
+* Ask for help on [#adrenaline](http://webchat.freenode.net?channels=adrenaline) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=adrenaline).

 Building
 ---------------------
-The following are developer notes on how to build OpenBlock on your native platform.
+The following are developer notes on how to build ADRENALINE on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)